AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/reports.md

 # Reports

-Captivate Prime Learning Programs are renamed to Learning Paths.
+Learning Manager Learning Programs are renamed to Learning Paths.
 This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

-Learn about the Reports associated with Administrator role in Captivate Prime application.
+Learn about the Reports associated with Administrator role in Learning Manager application.

 Adobe Learning Manager enables you to create varied reports to track, monitor, and control learner activities.
 Learners activities are tracked and captured automatically into the database.
 Manager and Administrator reports are generated from the database.